manglanandini8-design/weseed/README.md

 # 🚧 Roadmap

-* [x] Google Maps integration
+- ✅ Google Maps integration
-* [x] Firebase Firestore
+- ✅ Firebase Firestore
-* [x] Live report markers
-* [x] Hotspot detection
+- ✅ Firebase Hosting
+- ✅ AI-powered issue analysis
-* [x] Community reports
+- ✅ Community reports
+- ✅ Hotspot detection
+- ✅ Gamification
-* [ ] Firebase Authentication
+- ⬜ Firebase Authentication
-* [ ] Firebase Storage for image uploads
-* [ ] Push notifications
-* [ ] AI-powered hotspot prioritization
-* [ ] Leaderboards
-* [ ] React Native mobile application
+- ⬜ Push Notifications
-* [ ] Municipal authority dashboard
+- ⬜ Municipal authority dashboard
-* [ ] Before/After cleanup verification
+- ⬜ Before/After cleanup verification
+- ⬜ React Native application

 ---

 # 🎯 Vision

-Imagine opening a map and instantly knowing:
+Imagine opening one app and instantly knowing:

+- what issues exist around you,
-* where garbage is accumulating,
+- where immediate action is needed,
-* which areas urgently need attention,
-* who nearby is willing to help,
+- who nearby is willing to help,
-* and how a small community can solve local problems together.
+- and how a community can solve problems together.

-That's the future WeSeed is building.
+WeSeed aims to become the bridge between civic awareness and collective action.

 ---

 # 👩‍💻 About

-Built by **Nandini Mangla**, a B.Tech Artificial Intelligence & Machine Learning student, to prove that technology can help communities take the first step toward cleaner neighborhoods.
+Built by **Nandini Mangla**

+B.Tech Artificial Intelligence & Machine Learning Student

+WeSeed was created from a simple belief:

+**Communities become stronger when taking the first step is no longer something people have to do alone.**

 ---